neurite/debian-setup/docs/0300-nvidia.md

 Then install the Linux headers:

 `sudo apt-get install linux-headers-$(uname -r | sed 's/[^-]*-[^-]*-//')`

-NVIDIA installs into the kernel tree.
-In order to do that, Linux headers are needed. **It is important we install the exact version of Linux headers**.
-Thus this better be done manually and separately.

 The command `uname -r | sed 's/[^-]*-[^-]*-//'` output `amd64`.
 The package `linux-headers-amd64` is the architecture-specific meta-package.
 The package manager points it to the package of the correct kernel version, for example, `linux-headers-4.9.0-5-amd64`.
 So in the list of packages to be installed, double check there is `linux-headers-4.9.0-5-amd64` where the `4.9.0-5-amd64` part should match the kernel of your system.